-Type II Behavior includes, but is not limited to, tardiness, skipping class, unexcused absence, leaving school grounds without permission, cheating, fighting, theft, gambling, using tobacco products, forgery, littering, profanity, insubordination, refusal to identify self to school officials, failure to wear student ID badge where required, verbal abuse, obscenities, racial slanders and slurs, refusal to comply with directions of staff, class disruption, inappropriate dress, trespassing, obscene gestures, lying to school authorities, inappropriate physical contact between students, possession of glass bottles. making proven false accusations against staff members and any other inappropriate behavior at school or on school-sponsored transportation as defined by school officials.
+Type II Behavior includes, but is not limited to, tardiness, skipping class, unexcused absence, leaving school grounds without permission, cheating, fighting, theft, gambling, using tobacco products, forgery, littering, profanity, insubordination, refusal to identify self to school officials, failure to wear student ID badge where required, verbal abuse, obscenities, racial slanders and slurs, refusal to comply with directions of staff, class disruption, inappropriate dress, trespassing, obscene gestures, lying to school authorities, inappropriate physical contact between students, possession of glass bottles, making proven false accusations against staff members and any other inappropriate behavior at school or on school-sponsored transportation as defined by school officials.
 Electronic devices and laser pointers which are not part of the instructional program are not allowed in school with the following exceptions.
-Electronic planners may be used as long as their presence and/or use in the classroom are not disruptive.
+Electronic planners may be used as long as their presence and/ or use in the classroom are not disruptive.
 Elementary school students are not allowed to possess cell phones or pagers.
 Middle and high school students may possess cell phones and pagers.
-However, the use of these are after school has been dismissed.
+However, the use of these are restricted from the time the student enters the building at the beginning of the school day until the student exits the building after school has been dismissed.
 These items must be kept off and out of sight.
 The school will not be responsible for the loss or the theft of these items.
 Due to the capability of modern cellular phones to record images, the Jennings School District has established a policy of no cell phone use at any time in bathrooms, locker rooms and any other area used for dressing or changing.
 Preserving the privacy of all students is important to the district.
 Students who use devices that are prohibited, disruptive or used inappropriately will be subject to disciplinary action.